ciberado/k8s-lab-based-training/0400-DATA-AND-STATE/144-stateful-sets/README.md

 kubectl exec  bash-statefulset-0 -- cat /datavolume/wop.txt
 ```

-* Take note of the original pod IP
+* Take note of the original pod IP, so you can check how it changes when the pod is replaced with a new one

 ```bash
 ORIGINAL_IP=$(kubectl get pod -o jsonpath="{.items[0].stat▒▒.podIP}")